Drag on Cylinders Moving in Superfluid 3He-B as the Dimension Spans the Coherence Length: Discussion

 \subsection{Andreevless limit}

-The data presented in this study is for wires of diameters $\sim 4\times 10^{-7}$\,m which is about five times larger than the coherence length.
+The thinnest wire used in this study had a diameter of $ 4\times 10^{-7}$\,m which is about five times larger than the coherence length.
 In the limit $R\ll \xi_0$ one would expect the cylinder to act as an impurity and not enhance flow or distort the superfluid gap \cite{Kuorelahti2018}, resulting in no Andreev process taking place.
-This limit can be realised in the experiments with negative ions \cite{nummila1989experiments}.
+This limit can be realised in experiments with negative ions \cite{nummila1989experiments}.
 The normalised drag force, recalculated from mobility data measured in these experiments and extrapolated to 220\,$\mu$K, is shown in Fig.~\ref{F_vs_D}.
-Here the damping is much lower as expected.
+Here the damping is much lower, as expected.

 We note that the negative ion mobility measured by Ikegami {\it et al.}~\cite{ikegami2013mobility} near the free surface of \3-B is significantly smaller than that measured in bulk.
-However, the mobility of negative ions in the vicinity of free surface is significantly reduced by interactions with surface-bound excitations \cite{tsutsumi2017scattering}.
+However, the mobility of negative ions in the vicinity of the free surface is significantly reduced by interactions with surface-bound excitations \cite{tsutsumi2017scattering}.